RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

 The tensor returned by predict is the most important value.
 You can get the mapping via `learn_inf.dls.vocab`.

-The course uses IPython widgets (ipywidgets) and Voila to publish apps.
+The course uses IPython widgets (ipywidgets) and Voilà to publish apps.
 * A FileUpload widget allows you to upload images.
 * An Output widget allows you to set up a placeholder.
 * A Label widget allows you to add text.